Skip to main content

 caution

-The selected pool in the SELECT A POOL list should be the Default M1 Pool for the Appcircle Cloud or a pool that has arm64 macOS runners for the self-hosted Appcircle.
+The selected pool in the SELECT A POOL list should be the Appcircle Standard macOS Pool (arm64) for the Appcircle Cloud or a pool that has arm64 macOS runners for the self-hosted Appcircle.

 Intel-based runners are not supported or documented as of now, and you might need extra customizations done in the custom scripts.